Florida for Boomers

 Everything about the Venice lifestyle revolves around enjoying the great outdoors in one way or another.
 There are so many different parks tucked into various corners of town that even the most experienced locals have trouble making use of all of them.

-Residents have their choice of great options like taking their dogs to Paw Park, enjoying daily music at the gazebo or splashing in the fountain at Centennial Park, taking the children to enjoy Legacy Park, playing shuffleboard at Hecksher Park, or checking out The Venice Arboretum at West Blalock Park.
+Residents have their choice of great options like taking their dogs to Paw Park, enjoying daily music at the gazebo or splashing in the fountain at Centennial Park, playing pickleball at Bypass Park, or checking out The Monty Andrews Arboretum at West Blalock Park.

 Shark Tooth Hunting